 Is your Mac backed up?
 If it’s not, then back it up.
 Just because it’s a Mac, doesn’t mean it’s spared from any kind of damage.
 You have to think ahead.
-Back up your Mac to protect your data.
+Back up your Mac to protect your data in case of hard drive clicking problems, or other disk killers.

 Backing up your computer is probably not something you think about every day.
 But even if it hasn’t been at the top of your mind lately, it will inevitably become important.